Capitals, back from a week off, look like they’re still on vacation in loss to Rangers

 The previous time these teams met at Madison Square Garden back in May 2021, the game started with a line brawl after the opening faceoff and ended with Oshie scoring an emotional hat trick the day after his father passed.

 That game, the Rangers’ ill will was focused on Tom Wilson.
-Wilson was the target of boos again Thursday, but there was no extracurriculars on the ice.
+Wilson was the target of boos again Thursday, but there were no extracurriculars on the ice.

 Another call for Samsonov

-Samsonov’s start in net marked his career-high fifth straight.
+Samsonov’s start in net was his career-high fifth straight.
 The 25-year-old has been thrust into the No. 1 role for the Capitals with Vitek Vanecek still on injured reserve with an upper-body injury.

 Vanecek traveled with the Capitals on their two-game road trip and participated in Thursday’s morning skate, but Pheonix Copley dressed as the backup goaltender.
 Vanecek was injured Feb.
 1.